OpenCHAMI/tutorial-2025/Virtual_Compute_Nodes.md

 ## Libvirt Networking

 In order to establish networking for the virtual nodes, we need to define a bridge network with NAT so each compute node can contact the OpenCHAMI services on the node as well as access remote resouces for package updates.
-Since OpenCHAMI offers it's own dhcp server, we do not include a DHCP server as we create the network.
+Since OpenCHAMI offers it's own DHCP server, we do not include a DHCP server as we create the network.

 Create the internal network:

 ```
 cat <<EOF > openchami-net.xml
 <network>